Middae/MiddAI/README.md

 ## **Easy Setup:**
 Getting started with MiddAI is simple:

-Download MiddAI, extract the folder, download and install LM Studio (https://lmstudio.ai/download), open LM Studio once, then run MiddAI.exe.
+1. Download the latest MiddAI release from GitHub.
+2. Extract the downloaded ZIP file.
+3. Run `MiddAI_Setup.exe`.
+4. Install LM Studio if you do not already have it.
+5. Open LM Studio once so it can finish its first-time setup.
+6. Launch MiddAI.

-The first time MiddAI starts, it will automatically create its setup files, download the AI model, and launch the local server.
+On first launch, MiddAI will prepare its setup files, download the selected AI model, and start the local server.

-MiddAI also includes a README with setup notes and troubleshooting help.
-Please read it before first use.

 Your settings, AI instructions, and memory file are saved locally in: